Chart Color Schemes

 The labour market in Brown Hill shows considerable strength compared to most other Australian regions

-Notably, the concentration in construction is high, with employment levels at 1.4 times the regional average.
-Conversely, agriculture, forestry & fishing is under-represented, with only 1% of Brown Hill's workforce compared to 7.5% in Rest of Vic.
-The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, employment levels increased by 1.8%, while the labour force increased by 1.5%.
-This resulted in a decrease in unemployment by 0.3 percentage points.
-In contrast, Rest of Vic experienced an employment decline of 0.7% and a labour force decline of 0.6% during this period.
-State-level data as of 25-Nov shows VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%, compared to the national rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia offer further insight into potential future demand within Brown Hill.
-National employment is projected to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Brown Hill's employment mix suggests local employment should increase by 6.8% over five years and 14.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+The area offers limited local employment opportunities as indicated by Census working population vs resident population count.
+Between September 2024 and September 2025, employment levels increased by 1.7% and labour force by 1.4%, reducing unemployment by 0.2 percentage points.
+In contrast, Rest of Vic. experienced employment decline of 0.7% and labour force decline of 0.6%.
+National employment forecasts from Jobs and Skills Australia (May-25) project national growth rates over five and ten years.
+Applying these projections to Brown Hill's employment mix suggests local employment should increase by 6.8% over five years and 14.0% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment